 Parenting teenagers is hard!
 We don’t always know what to do when our children grow and change.
 This can be hardest for single mothers with sons age 17 and older.
 If your student is failing in high school, he may skip classes or leave school altogether.

 Watch out for warning signs.
 If your child seems depressed or stops talking to you about school, he may be failing.
 Continue to ask questions carefully and patiently to encourage him to talk to you.
-Stay in touch with his teachers and school, so you know what is going on.
+Stay in touch with his or her teachers and school, so you know what is going on.
 It is part of their job to help with problems.

 If you are really worried, ask for help.
 Start with the National Parent Helpline.
 It has trained people who can give you support and advice by phone at (855) 427-2736, Monday to Friday, 10 am PST to 7 pm PST.
 It also has many online resources.